astral-sh/ruff/crates/ruff_server/docs/setup/NEOVIM.md

 }
 ```

-It's also possible to divert Ruff's logs to a seperate file with the `logFile` setting:
+It's also possible to divert Ruff's logs to a separate file with the `logFile` setting:

 ```lua
 require('lspconfig').ruff.setup {
   cmd_env = { RUFF_TRACE = "messages" },